webplatform/docs/css/concepts/named_flow/index.md

 ---
-title: named flow
+title: named flows
+notes:
+  - '"Region" and "Regions" link to content almost identical to this page.
+Consider merging this page with the others.'
+readiness: 'In Progress'
+summary: 'An object that contains content diverted from one set of elements, which can then be threaded through another series of regions that display the content.'
 tags:
   - Concept
   - Pages
   - CSS-Regions
-readiness: 'In Progress'
-notes:
-  - '"Region" and "Regions" link to content almost identical to this page.
-Consider merging this page with the others.'
-summary: 'An object that contains content diverted from one set of elements, which can then be threaded through another series of regions that display the content.'
 uri: 'css/concepts/named flow'

 ---
-# named flows

-## Summary
+## <span>Summary</span>

 An object that contains content diverted from one set of elements, which can then be threaded through another series of regions that display the content.